 For personalizing systems to a certain target audience

-Personalization is one of the best ways to ensure customer engagement and retainment.
-Therefore, more and more companies today diversify their online products and services for different target audiences, personalize interfaces to various users, and even build stand-out digital products for certain demographics.
+Personalization is one of the best ways to ensure customer engagement and retention.
+Therefore, more and more companies today tailor their online products and services to the needs of different target audiences, personalize interfaces to various users, and even build stand-out digital products for certain demographics.
 For this purpose, an IT business analyst performs an empathy map analysis.

 This business analysis technique requires in-depth study of a certain target group.
 IT analysts take into consideration a wide range of factors — behavioral patterns, user needs, beliefs, motivations, issues — to work out the requirements for a future digital system.

 Business analysts together with stakeholders map important user information across various sections:

 - think and feel (describe customer’s fears, hopes, motivations, dreams, important things)